Are you struggling with the cost of living?

 • your tenant's name and address

-• that we need more information to make a decision on your tenant's claim – we can tell you the general information we need, but we cannot tell you any specific details we have requested.
+• that we need more information to make a decision on your tenant's claim.
+We can tell you the general information we need, but we cannot tell you the specific details we have requested

 • whether the claim is subject to a full case review and if the review has been completed